JiggityMaggotKetamynes/Chips/YC_application.md

 ## Who writes code, or does other technical work on your product?
 Was any of it done by a non-founder?
 Please explain.

-Christopher is the technical founder who will right the code on and off blockchain for the company.
+Christopher is the technical founder who will write the code on and off blockchain for the company.

 ## Are you looking for a co-founder?